-The MILD technique, while effective, is sporadic at best.
+Although the MILD technique is potent, it is sporadic at best.
 It constitutes going to sleep and hoping that something will trigger a realisation that you are dreaming.

 WILD stands for Wake Induced Lucid Dream.
-From a waking state, a dream is entered without ever losing awareness.
-It allows the experience of lucid dreams at will, whenever you wish.
+It involves entering a dream without ever losing awareness.
+You are lucid from the beginning.
+It allows the experience of lucid dreams at will.

 When you are sufficiently relaxed and your mind deprived of sensory stimuli, swirling shapes and patterns begin to form from the darkness.
 They evolve into intricate images and whole scenes.
-These are hypnagogia.
-They are not limited to visual elements.
-It is common for people to hear their name being called, or the telephone ringing.
+These hallucinations are called hypnagogia and are not limited to visual elements.
+It is common to hear someone calling your name, or the telephone ringing.
 I frequently feel the bed sink as if someone is sitting next to me.

 Begin by relaxing your body.
 Run your conscious attention over every part of your body in turn, mentally relaxing each muscle and sinew.
 Eventually, you will notice some changes.
-You might feel tingling sensations, your body becoming heavier and sinking into the bed, or lighter and hovering above the sheets.
+You might feel tingling sensations.
+Your body might feel heavy and as if it were sinking into the bed, or you might feel lighter as if floating above the sheets.
 These are all good signs and indicate that you are in the right state.

-The WILD technique requires practice to perfect, but once achieved will allow you to have lucid dreams whenever and wherever you wish.
+The WILD method requires practice to perfect.
+But once achieved will allow you to have lucid dreams whenever, and wherever, you wish.
 Imagine entering a lucid dream during your commute to work on the train or bus!